 In short, containers don’t neatly fit into any narrow building category because they can be made to look like and do just about anything with enough work.

-So, instead of trying to define container buildings by how big they are, how they look, or the type of people who might be attracted to them, we simply describe them only as what they are: structures build, at least in part, which shipping containers.
+So, instead of trying to define container buildings by how big they are, how they look, or the type of people who might be attracted to them, we simply describe them only as what they are: structures built, at least in part, which shipping containers.

 In a perfect world, if you say the term ‘shipping container building’, someone listening should think “well, that could be almost anything, so I’d better find out more details”.

 It’s kind of like how saying ‘boat’ could realistically many anything from a rowboat, to a Chinese junk, to a massive luxury yacht.
 If you say you live in a shipping container house, you’ve only truly described the manner of construction.
 The description may reflect the size and architectural style, but it doesn’t necessarily have to.

 We emphasize this point to ensure that people don’t prematurely rule out construction options based on false or incomplete ideas.
 We’re pushing to make ‘container home’ an intentionally broad term in order to leave room for innovators and people who push the limits of design in multiple directions!